git-akurian/TIBCO-Cloud-Integration-Fast-Track-Workshop/README.md

 **[Register today to reserve your slot for a guided experience](https://www.tibco.com/tibco-cloud-integration-workshop).**

 ## Why TIBCO Cloud Integration ?
 TIBCO Cloud(TM) Integration (TCI) is an integration platform-as-a-service (iPaaS) that increases business agility by accelerating API-led and Event-driven integration processes.
-It empowers more people across the enterprise to connect any app, data source, or device across hybrid environments.
+It allows for different personas within the organization to collaborate and contribute towards the success of business goal from within a visual, low-code platform.
 ![Download](/images/TCI_IntroPage.png)
 TCI is a foundational component for implementing the [TIBCO(R) Responsive Application Mesh](https://www.tibco.com/resources/demand-webinar/tibco-responsive-application-mesh) - a vision for modern architecture, a blueprint for operationalizing this vision, and market-leading technology required to build it.
 Together they create a highly flexible digital platform that adapts quickly to rapidly changing business requirements.